EN NORMS FOR FOUNDRY ALUMINIUM ALLOYS

 obtained from separately cast specimens

+A significant aspect which should be constantly stressed is the responsibility of products if they are obtained using non standardised alloys.
 The casting producer is obviously free to use any type of alloy, but if he uses non-standard alloys, he has to assume the responsibility for the necessary obligations to prove the product’s quality.
 He must therefore supply technical tests that warrant the correct performance of the castings, affected before the casting is used.

 The technical tests involve: [2]